edutrul/drupal-ai/README.md

 ### Rules (`/rules`)

-Always-loaded context files that shape Claude's behavior in this project.
+Always-loaded context files that shape AI behavior in this project.

 | Rule | What it enforces |
 |---|---|